Iowa State Cyclones cross country

-Iowa State Cyclones Cross Country represents Iowa State University (ISU) and competes in the Big 12 Conference of NCAA Division I. The team is coached by Martin Smith, he is currently in his 4th year at Iowa State.
+Iowa State Cyclones Cross Country represents Iowa State University (ISU) and competes in the Big 12 Conference of NCAA Division I. The team is coached by Jeremy Sudbury, he is currently in his 6th year at Iowa State as Head Coach and 14th overall.
 Originally, the men's and women's teams were considered separate; but beginning in the 2007 season the two teams were combined and are now operated as one single sport at the university.
 The Cyclones host their home meets at the Cross Country Course located on Iowa State's campus.

 History

 Men's team

 The Iowa State men's cross country team made their first appearance as a team at the national cross country meet in 1952.
 Between 1952 and 1987, Iowa State produced ten different individual All-Americans, many of them receiving the honors more than once.

 In both 1987 and 1988, the men's team won the Big Eight Conference titles.
 In 1989, the team led by John Nuttall and Jonah Koech won their third consecutive Big Eight Conference championship and continued to the national meet with high hopes.
 At the NCAA Division 1 National Meet, Nuttall captured the individual crown, followed in second by his teammate Koech.
 The 1989 Iowa State Cyclone team won their first national championship with the second best team score in the previous 25 years.

 For the next two years, Iowa State was the runner-up at the national meet.
 In 1994, the team, led by Ian Robinson, was once again Big Eight Conference Champions and was expected to contend for the national title.
 Although the meet was held on the home course of the defending champions, Arkansas, Iowa State captured the national title for the first time since 1989.

 Martin Smith was hired in 2013 to replace Corey Ihmels as the new Director of Track & Field / Cross Country.
 Martin has 35 years of collegiate coaching experience with 5 national championships, 25 conference championships, and nearly 300 All-Americans under his guidance.
 Martin was hired from Oklahoma, where he led the men's cross country team to their highest finish ever at the 2012 NCAA XC National Championships.
 Prior to Oklahoma, Smith coached at Oregon where he coached 65 All-Americans.
 From 1983 - 1998, Smith coached at Wisconsin, where he led the men's cross country team to national championships in 1985 and 1988.
 Smith coached at Virginia from 1980 - 1983, where he led the women to three national championships (indoor track in 1981 and cross country in 1981 and 1982).